-Saving for retirement in a 401(k) at work or a traditional individual retirement account (IRA) can help you build wealth for the long term while enjoying some tax advantages.
-But you’re obligated to take taxable withdrawals from your retirement accounts at age 73 as part of what’s called required minimum distributions (RMDs).
-(The SECURE 2.0 Act, which went into effect Jan.
-1, 2023, pushed back the RMD age from 72 and also scheduled more RMD delays over the next 10 years).
-If you’re wondering how to avoid taxes on RMD payouts, there are some strategies you can use to minimize them.
+Saving for retirement using a 401(k) or a traditional individual retirement account (IRA) can help you build wealth for the long term while enjoying some tax advantages.
+But with either option, you’re obligated to take taxable withdrawals beginning at a certain age, known as required minimum distributions (RMDs).
+These do, unfortunately, generally come with tax consequences.
+If you’re wondering how to avoid taxes on your RMDs, there are some strategies you can use to minimize them.

-A financial advisor can help you build a retirement plan that is optimized to lower your tax liability.
+A financial advisor can help you build a retirement plan optimized to lower your tax liability.
 Speak with an advisor today.

 What Are Required Minimum Distributions (RMDs)?

 Required minimum distributions, or RMDs, are amounts you’re required to withdraw from certain tax-advantaged accounts upon reaching age 73 (age 75 if you were born in 1960 or later).
-Those accounts include many popular retirement accounts such as traditional IRAs and 401(k)s.
+Accounts that require these minimum distributions include many popular retirement accounts, such as traditional IRAs and 401(k)s.

-The amount you have to withdraw as a minimum distribution depends on your account balance, life expectancy, and other factors.
-The Internal Revenue Service uses a formula to determine how much individual taxpayers are required to withdraw, though it’s up to you to make sure that you’re withdrawing the correct amount.
-Your withdrawals would then be taxed at your ordinary income tax rate.
+The amount you have to withdraw depends on your account balance, life expectancy and other factors.
+The IRS has a formula it uses to determine how much individual taxpayers are required to withdraw, though it’s up to you to make sure that you’re withdrawing the correct amount.
+After taking out the amount, your withdrawals are then taxed at your ordinary income tax rate.

 Required Minimum Distribution (RMD) Calculator